 COVID and Infertility: The (Im)perfect Storm

 I’ve been a reproductive endocrinologist for more than 40 years and have performed more than 12,000 IVF and IUI procedures successfully, and one thing that is absolutely true is that every one of my patients wanted to have a child as soon as possible.
 It doesn’t matter what was happening in the world, or with the economy, or with anything else – the need is always strong and urgent.
-And for at least the next three months, there will be almost no fertility procedures performed in the United States or Canada because of the COVID-19 pandemic.
-The American Society for Reproductive Medicine (ASRM) has issued guidelines urging doctors to suspend almost all of their fertility work; it’s the first time in my career that I’ve seen infertility treatments and cycles simply end.
+And yet for right now there are almost no fertility procedures performed in the United States or Canada because of the COVID-19 pandemic.
+The American Society for Reproductive Medicine (ASRM) has issued a guidance urging doctors to suspend almost all of their fertility work; it’s the first time in my career that I’ve seen infertility treatments and cycles simply end.

 So what advice do I have?
 First of all, make sure you have the support you need for the next few months.
 I know how difficult it’s going to be not only to be in a world of Social Distancing and trying to stay safe, but also having to put parenthood dreams on hold.
 There are some wonderful support groups and therapists out there who specialize in this area.
-The second recommendation is for you to try to make your appointment as soon as possible!
-Because when the doors open, you’re not going to be the only person looking to make up for lost time on the parenting front.
+The second recommendation is for you to communicate with your doctor to make a plan about how you will start treatment again—and make your appointment as soon as possible so you can move forward to have that baby you want!

 By David Adamson, MD